rob-windsor/msgraph-training-authentication/Demos/02-openid-connect/readme.md

 1. Open the solution using **Visual Studio 2017**.
 Restore the missing NuGet packages and reload the solution.

-1. Verify that the `Scope` variable in your code is equal to `openid email profile offline_access Mail.Read`.
-Change it if needed.

-    >Note:  Edit the **web.config** file with your app's coordinates.
+1. Edit the **web.config** file with your app's coordinates.
 Find the appSettings key `ida:ClientId` and provide the app ID from your app registration.
 Find the appSettings key `ida:ClientSecret` and provide the value from the app secret generated in the previous step.

 ## Inspect the code sample

 1. Open the **App_Start/Startup.Auth.cs** file.
 This is where authentication begins using the OWIN middleware.

+1. Verify that the `Scope` variable in your code is equal to `openid email profile offline_access Mail.Read`.
+Change it if needed.

     ```csharp
     app.UseOpenIdConnectAuthentication(